PMI defines project management as “the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.”

-Also mentioned earlier in this chapter, project managers are the men and women on the front lines of projects, defending their teams, clients, and projects from miscommunication, missed deadlines, scope creep, and any other failures.
-They champion the well-being of the people involved in their projects and look to make or facilitate strategic decisions that uphold the goals of their projects.
-That’s a hefty job description, and it requires a fine balance of managing the administrative details of a project and its people.
-While PMs are often lumped in the “behind the scenes” aspect of project, to be highly effective, they need to be a part of the bigger strategic project conversations.
+Also mentioned earlier in this chapter, project managers are the people who work on the front lines of projects, defending their teams, clients, and projects from miscommunication, missed deadlines, scope creep, and any other failures.
+They champion the well-being of the people involved in their projects and facilitate strategic decisions that uphold the goals of their projects.

-In order to organize projects, PMs will organize a series of tasks or deliverables into phases.
+Project managers will break a series of tasks or deliverables into phases to keep the project organized.
 On a website redesign project, logical phases might be definition, design, development, and deployment.

 The project team includes the people who are responsible for conducting tasks and completing deliverables on a project.
 Project teams vary by industry and project type, and companies recruit the proper team members with expertise to conduct the work.

 Requirements are critical to getting a project done right.
-Requirements are often included in a detailed scope of work and define how the product should act, appear, and function within the stated goals.
+Project requirements are often included in a detailed scope of work and define how the product should act, appear, and function within the stated goals.

 Issues cause risk!
-When PMs talk about risk, they are thinking about potential issues or events that cause things to go wrong along with the probability the event will occur and how it will impact the project overall.
-A good way to keep a team tuned in to potential risks is by including a risk register (or a list of risks, issues, and a mitigation plan) in a regular status report.
+When project managers talk about risk, they’re thinking about potential issues or events that cause things to go wrong, along with the probability the event will occur and its potential impact on the project.

-A scope describes, in detail, what will and will not be included in a project.
-It defines what the project will deliver and what it will not deliver.
-When in a consulting organization (like an advertising agency), this will take shape in a formalized document.
-When working for an internal team, it might take shape in a brief, or even in a less formalized format like an email.
+A scope defines in detail what the project will and won’t deliver.
+In a consulting agency, this takes shape in a formalized project scope document.
+On an internal team, it might take shape as a project brief or even a less formalized format, like an email.

 There are tons of questions you could ask, but give these a shot.
-Or, even better, talk to a project manager who can help you to determine the right path for your organization.
+Or even better, talk to a project manager who can help you determine the right path for your organization.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free.